Vinhkewl/Mood_Detection/README.md

 ## 5. Train from scratch
 ## 6. Load Model

-credits to : Nicholas Renotte
+i adopt this framework from Nicholas Renotte and adjust a little bit for my own environment